Harrison Bader Player Props: Yankees vs. Athletics

-Harrison Bader, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Oakland Athletics, with Paul Blackburn on the mound, June 27 at 9:40 PM ET.
+Harrison Bader, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Oakland Athletics, with JP Sears on the mound, June 28 at 9:40 PM ET.

-In his most recent game, he collected two extra-base hits (2-for-4 with two doubles and two RBI) against the Rangers.
+In his last game he had a hitless performance (0-for-4) against the Athletics.

 Harrison Bader Game Info & Props vs. the Athletics